francoisle/lawn-mowers/README.md

 This solution has been written in pure Javascript and is meant to run on node.js (depends on fs to read files on the disk).

-This is a solution to the lawn-mower problem where given a lawn and some lawn-mowers and their moves, we need to compute the final position of lawn mowers.

 ## Warning:

 This solution has been developed and tested against node.js v14.15.4 (https://nodejs.org/download/release/v14.15.4/).
 It